 Oak wilt is a devastating tree disease caused by the fungus Bretiziella fagacearum.
 This disease is one of the biggest causes of the oak tree death in the Hill Country.
 Oak wilt can be spread both underground and above ground.
 If an infected beetle lands on a freshly pruned cut, it can infect the tree.
 Oak wilt can also be spread through root grafting.
 If oak tree roots have grafted together then the disease can spread from tree to tree.
 Oak wilt can move at a rate of 50-100 feet per year through root grafting.
 Most oak trees infected with oak wilt die within a few months.
 Oak wilt is easy to prevent and very difficult to treat.

-Make sure to prune at the right time of year.
+When pruning oaks be sure to do it at the right time of year.
 The best time to prune is the hottest and coldest months of the year.
 Sterilizing your equipment before and between each tree is very important in preventing the spread of diseases.
 Painting over a cut wound should be done immediately after pruning the tree so the pheromones don’t attract disease-carrying beetles.
 If you see suckers on the trees they shouldn’t be removed because they are needed to heal wounds and vigor.

 Anthracnose is a disease that can be mistaken as oak wilt easily.
 One of the easiest ways to distinguish the difference between the two is that oak wilt starts at the top of the canopy and anthracnose starts at the lower and inside of the tree where the humidity is highest.
 A fungus, Apiognomonia quercinia, causes oak anthracnose.
 The fungus affects the buds, leaves, or twigs.
 The leaves may begin to develop brown spots and patches.
 Some leaves even start to become misshaped.
 During the winter the fungus lies dormant in the infected leaves, but in the springtime the spores become airborne and infect the new leaves coming on.
 Anthracnose thrives in moist and warm conditions and can be spread by watering and rain.
 The best way to control anthracnose is to rake up the dead, moist leaves during the fall and winter months along with pruning the dead and dying branches.